slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Proverb*

 > *"To the person who does not know where he wants to go there is no favorable wind."
+-- Seneca [-004]*

+> *"If you don’t know where you are going, you’ll end up someplace else."
--- Seneca*
+-- Yogi Berra [1925]*

 > *"No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant."
--- Warren Buffett*
+-- Warren Buffett [1930]*

-> *"If you don’t know where you are going, you’ll end up someplace else."
--- Yogi Berra*

 > *"Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise."
 -- John Tukey*